hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 Once the api and usage of labels is clear we can think about adding the second approach.
 Here the api can be extended by a new method that allows to add labels at measurement time.

-## Open Questions

-- Should we use this proposal to rename the `Metrics` interface to `MetricRegistry`?
-In most other libs it is called registry.

 ## Future Work

 As a next step we can think about labels next to `nodeId` that makes sense to have in our metrics.